o-t-w/blog/src/content/blog/import-attributes.md

 ```

 ## Browser support
 Import attributes are at stage three.
 JSON modules and CSS modules are included the [HTML spec](https://html.spec.whatwg.org/#css-module-script:~:text=Module%20scripts%20can%20be%20classified%20into%20three%20types%3A).
 Import attributes were previously known as import assertions.
 They have been [renamed](https://github.com/whatwg/html/issues/7233) and the syntax has changed.
 Chrome/Edge had already shipped JSON modules and CSS modules using the older syntax (`import json from "./data.json" assert { type: "json" }`).
 [Chrome Canary](https://bugs.chromium.org/p/v8/issues/detail?id=13856#c11) has updated to use the new syntax (the old syntax still works, but is deprecated).
+JSON modules are supported in Safari Technology Preview.
 The older syntax is also supported in [Deno](https://examples.deno.land/importing-json) and (experimentally) in [Node](https://nodejs.org/api/esm.html#import-assertions).
 Hopefully they will get an update soon.
 [Safari](https://github.com/WebKit/standards-positions/issues/77#issuecomment-1290347676) has a positive position on CSS modules and had previously implemented JSON modules with the old syntax in Safari Technology Preview.

 [Babel](https://babeljs.io/blog/2023/05/26/7.22.0#import-attributes-15536-15620), [Webpack and Rollup](https://github.com/nicolo-ribaudo/import-attributes-ecosystem-support#import-attributes-support-in-tools) have all implemented support for the syntax.